fixrb/brutal/README.md

 ## Usage

-Brutal's configuration file is `.brutal.yml`.
+__Brutal__'s configuration file is `.brutal.yml`, which acts like a meta-spec.
-This file can contains those keys:
+This YAML file can contains the following keys:

 * `header` (optional): Some code to execute before the test suite.
 * `front_object` (required): The front object of the test suite.